jpecquais/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_DAW_Automation_Local_Audio_Path.md

 **Override** - In Return only, override the DAW input path.

+**Input delay** - In Send only, allow to manually compensate for the potential latency induced by prior processing.

 ## DAW routing priority

 In order to make sure that no sync error can happen between SPAT Revolution and the DAW of your choice, it is obligatory to make sure that **each track containing a Spat Send plug-in have to be routed to every and each track containing a Spat Return plug-in.**